Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Definitions and Notations

 \subsection{Logarithmic pitches and interval sizes}

-The corresponding frequency ratios multiply when combining several musical intervals in a chord.
+Combining several musical intervals in a chord the corresponding frequency ratios multiply.
 Therefore, as already pointed out by Huygens in 1691 \cite{Huygens,Cohen}, it is convenient to consider the \textit{logarithm} of frequency ratios, quantified in units of cents.
-Using this convention we define pitches and interval sizes as follows: \begin{itemize} \item The \textit{absolute pitch} $\Lambda_k$ of the key $k$ is defined as the cent difference between the key $k$ and the reference key $k_0$ (A4):
+The logarithm transforms multiplication into addition and allows one to add the sizes of adjacent intervals.
+Using this convention we define pitches and interval sizes as follows: \begin{itemize} \item The \textit{absolute pitch} $\Lambda_k$ of the key $k$ on the keyboard is defined as the cent difference between the frequency of the key $k$ and that of the reference key $k_0$ (A4):

 where $\log_2 f =\log f/\log 2$ denotes the logarithm to the base 2.
 For example, the pitches in the ET~(\ref{fET}) are simply given by multiples of 100 cent: